 The transformation

 In the early 1990s, the top goal of most of Brown’s students was to leave China as they had little confidence, both in their own capabilities and in the environment in China.
-“I told them the real opportunities were in China.
-If you studied history you could see that,” Brown said.

 In order to underline his decision to stay on, Brown applied for permanent residency in China.
 In 1993, he became the first foreigner in Fujian Province to get it.